w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

-* ensure inclusion of transcripts for audio and video content when required
+* identify audio and video content that requires transcripts
 * create basic transcripts that:
   * convey the speech and non-speech information needed to understand the content
   * identify the speaker